xBFreEnergy/xBFreE/docs/mmpbsa/pbradii.md

 ## Understanding the radii classification/type

 In the table above, the Type column shows several combinations.
-Each keyword is used as condition to assigning the radii to any atom.
+Each keyword is used as a condition to assign the radii to any atom.
 Let's analyze the previous example: `mbondi` In this case, a combination of `atom_number` and `bonded_atom_number` is highlighted.

 ??? note "Why not include `atom_type` or `mass`?"